digideskio/coi/README.md

-# dagger-go
+# coi

-Dagger is a dependency injector for Go.
+CoI is a dependency injector for Go.

 Typically components wire up their own dependencies.